Over 1.1 million ballots cast in early voting for Georgia U.S. Senate runoffs | Politics

 Roughly 2 million votes were cast in the last runoff for a Senate seat in Georgia, when Republican Saxby Chambliss defeated Democrat Jim Martin in 2008.
 Nearly 4 million Georgians voted in the 2018 congressional midterm elections.
 Republicans have often performed better in low-turnout elections.
 But voters in both parties appear energized by the stakes in the January contest and each party has poured resources into Georgia ahead of the runoffs.

-Biden returned to the campaign trail on Tuesday to stump for Warnock and Ossoff in Georgia.
+Biden returned to the campaign trail on Tuesday to stump for Warnock and Ossoff in Georgia, and Harris will campaign for the Democrats there on Monday.
 Trump, who has refused to concede that he lost the November election, has also campaigned in Georgia for Perdue and Loeffler.
 Republicans maintain that holding control of the Senate will help keep Washington from veering hard to the left under Biden.

 But Trump's involvement in the contests, and his unsubstantiated claims that Biden won because of widespread voter fraud, could be fueling high turnout among Democrats, according to Jessica Taylor, an analyst at Cook Political Report who sees the Senate races as toss-ups for either side.
 "It's not just Republicans that are enthused to come out to keep a firewall in the Senate, but Democrats (saying) we beat Trump and he still won't quit," Taylor said.